-- > Have you had an application for planning permission refused? - Have you been granted planning permission but you wish to object to one or more of the conditions attached to the permission? - Have you applied for planning permission but have yet to be notified whether or not planning permission has been granted or refused? - Have you been served with a Compliance Notice and you wish to object to it, e.g. because you don't think that you have done anything wrong or the period for sorting out the issue is too short? - Have you received notification that a tree on your land is to be subject of a Tree Protection Order and you want to challenge that decision? - > Have you received notification that property has been added to the listed of Guernsey's Protected Buildings and you want to challenge that decision?
+- > Have you had an application for planning permission refused? - Have you been granted planning permission but you wish to object to one or more of the conditions attached to the permission? - ➤ Have you applied for planning permission but have yet to be notified whether or not planning permission has been granted or refused? - Have you been served with a Compliance Notice and you wish to object to it, e.g. because you don't think that you have done anything wrong or the period for sorting out the issue is too short? - Have you received notification that a tree on your land is to be subject of a Tree Protection Order and you want to challenge that decision? - Have you received notification that property has been added to the list of Guernsey's Protected Buildings and you want to challenge that decision? - ➤ Have you had an application for a Certificate of Lawful Use refused1? - Have you been issued with a Certificate of Lawful Use for a modified or substituted description of use from that described in your application?